1991 Soviet coup attempt: Wednesday 21 August

-22 August
+Thursday 22 August

 At one minute past midnight, Gorbachev, his family and assistants flew to Moscow on Rutskoy's plane.
 The GKChP members were sent back on a different plane; only Kryuchkov flew in the presidential plane, under police custody (according to Rutskoy, "they [would] definitely not be shot down with him on board").
 Upon arrival, Kryuchkov, Yazov and Tizyakov were arrested on the airfield, which was illegal under Soviet law as officials representing the central government could only be arrested and tried under Soviet law, which prevailed over the laws of the constituent republics.

 At 2:00 am, when Gorbachev arrived at Moscow's Vnukovo Airport, television showed live footage of him walking down the airstairs wearing a knitted sweater.
 Later, he would be criticized for not going to the White House, but to rest at his dacha.

 At 6:00 am, Soviet Vice President Yanayev was arrested in his office.

-23 August

-Pugo and his wife committed suicide on 23August.
+Boris Pugo and his wife died by suicide after being contacted by the RSFSR for a meeting over his role in the coup attempt.

+Friday 23 August

 Pavlov, Starodubtsev, Baklanov, Boldin, and Shenin would all be taken into custody within the next 48 hours.